Python-SIP/sip/doc/annotations.rst

     Keyword arguments cannot be used for functions that use an ellipsis to designate that the function has a variable number of arguments.

-    .. deprecated:: 4.12
-        It can also be used as a boolean annotation which is the equivalent of specifiying a value of ``"All"``.

 .. function-annotation:: __len__